2016 Nice truck attack

 On the evening of 14 July 2016, a 19-tonne cargo truck was deliberately driven into crowds of people celebrating Bastille Day on the Promenade des Anglais in Nice, France, resulting in the deaths of 86 people (Note: Eighty-four of the victims died on the day of the attack, the 85th victim died three weeks later and the 86th victim died a month after the attack.) and injuring 458 others.
 The driver was Mohamed Lahouaiej-Bouhlel, a Tunisian living in France.
 The attack ended following an exchange of gunfire, during which he was shot and killed by police.

 The Islamic State claimed responsibility for the attack, saying Lahouaiej-Bouhlel answered its "calls to target citizens of coalition nations that fight the Islamic State".
-On 15 July, François Molins, the prosecutor for the Public Ministry, which is overseeing the investigation, said the attack bore the hallmarks of jihadist terrorism.
+On 15 July, François Molins, the prosecutor for the Public Ministry, which oversaw the investigation, said the attack bore the hallmarks of jihadist terrorism.

 On 15 July, French president François Hollande called the attack an act of Islamic terrorism, announced an extension of the state of emergency (which had been declared following the November 2015 Paris attacks) for a further three months, and announced an intensification of French airstrikes on ISIL in Syria and Iraq.
 France later extended the state of emergency until 26 January 2017.
 The French government declared three days of national mourning starting on 16 July.
 Thousands of extra police and soldiers were deployed while the government called on citizens to join the reserve forces.

 On 21 July, prosecutor François Molins said that Lahouaiej-Bouhlel planned the attack for months and had help from accomplices.
 By 1 August, six suspects had been taken into custody on charges of "criminal terrorist conspiracy", three of whom were also charged for complicity in murder in relation to a terrorist enterprise.
 On 16 December three further suspects, allegedly involved in the supply of illegal weapons to Lahouaiej-Bouhlel, were charged.

+On 13 December 2022, eight people accused of helping the attacker were found guilty and given sentences ranging from two to 18 years.
 The attack has been classified as jihadist terrorism by Europol.